-- a) Ensuring that employer contribution invoices are sent out in a timely manner as agreed with Partnerships Team. - b) Ensuring that Partnerships Team are, in a timely manner, made aware of any non-payment from employers. - c) Ensure End Point Assessment Organisations are paid in a timely manner. - d) Ensure incentives are paid in a timely manner to employers. - e) Inform MIS and Partnerships team when employer contribution payments have been received through internal reporting procedures
+- Ensuring that employer contribution invoices are sent out in a timely manner as agreed with Partnerships Team. - Ensuring that Partnerships Team are, in a timely manner, made aware of any non-payment from employers. - Ensure End Point Assessment Organisations are paid in a timely manner. - Ensure incentives are paid in a timely manner to employers. - Inform MIS and Partnerships team when employer contribution payments have been received through internal reporting procedures.

-4. Exams will be responsible for:
+4. Exams will be responsible for: -

-- a) Claiming individual components of frameworks/standards where registered through the College centre. - b) Carrying out spot checks relating to Functional Skills and other tests or exams that form part of the framework/standard. - c) Ensuring that invigilation is carried out in accordance with awarding organisation requirements. - d) Ensuring that copies of all learner certificates are copied and retained. - e) Liaise with relevant End Point Assessment Organisations and Delivery Partner to support the booking of End Point Assessment.
+- Registering learners through Dudley College of Technology centre with Awarding Organisation where appropriate. - Claiming individual components where necessary. - Claiming completions that are registered through the college centre. - Carry out regular spot checks relating to Functional Skills and Technical Certificate tests or exams. - Ensure that invigilation is carried in accordance with Awarding Organisation requirements. - Ensure copies of all learner certificates are copied and retained on document management system. - Booking relevant exams.

-f) Curriculum will be responsible for:
+5. Curriculum will be responsible for: -